thunderrabbit/barefoot_rob/content/books/slow-down/1416-day-01-yokohama-to-home.md

 Yuumi gave me gifts: chocolate and crackers.
 She had also done a similarly long hike, and had a guess as to what would support me.

-and lots of hugs and then basically started walking.
-The beautiful thing is that my wife had driven the route, many, many times, and knew exactly how to get home from there.
-On this day, I didn't have to use my phone as a map, and could just see if it has a camera, which I did on the way from Yokohama to our house.
+So grateful for lots of hugs and then basically started walking.
+The beautiful thing is that Lin has driven the route, many, many times, and knew exactly how to get home from there.
+On this day, I didn't have to use my phone as a map, and could just use it as a camera, which I did on the way from Yokohama to our house.
 One of the first pictures, was that François sitting next to a cool statue.
-And my friend.
 Shraddhan helped take some photos there as well.
 I was glad that Shraddhan and Lin got along well, and happily surprised Shraddhan joined for quite a bit.
 So glad they